God the Father

 Because of their self-righteous attitudes, these Jews who wanted to kill Jesus could not understand the message that he was bringing from God the Father.
 Jesus told them bluntly that he received the things that he taught from his Father who is the Sovereign God of all that exists.
-Now if Jesus received these things while he was with the Father, he must have been in heaven where the Father resides.
-Either Jesus was telling the truth, or he was lying; and if he lied, he is not our Savior.
+If Jesus received these things while he was with the Father, he must have been in heaven where the Father resides.
+Either Jesus was telling the truth or he was lying.
+If he lied, he cannot be our Savior.

 A GREAT DECEPTION

 The reason that there is so much confusion and misunderstanding concerning God, the Family of God, God the Father, and Jesus Christ is quite simple.
 Satan has deceived the whole world into thinking that there is only one God-being, and that the God-family does not exist.
-See Rev.12:9; 18:23; 19:20; 20:10, and our study papers concerning who and what God is, and the popular trinity doctrine.
+See Rev.12:9; 18:23; 19:20; 20:10 and chapter four, Three Popular Beliefs About God regarding the popular trinity doctrine.